Inclusive career coaching ensures we reach everyone

 Avoid generic one size fits all

 Quite often we see one-size-fits-all career advice, which doesn’t sit right for for everyone, suggesting it’s time to offer more diverse and inclusive career strategies.
 Very often clients don’t realise they are “sore” until they have to do something that makes them feel uncomfortable.
-We live in cultures where “feeling the fear and doing it anyway” is encouraged.
+Some of us live in cultures where “feeling the fear and doing it anyway” is encouraged.
 But sometimes what job seekers need is a minor, but effective tweak that will help them reach their required goal, but perhaps a little bit later.

 Most career advice is given to help people succeed in male coded organisations which reward extroverted, go-getting personalities.
 There are also strong cultural differences and what might be perceived as dynamic in one environment, is received as being pushy and over the top in another.
 We have to recognise that not all job seekers fall into the same category, so as career coaches we should try to avoid generic advice and offer alternative and even customised approaches to meet the same goal.

 This is not to say that some of the dynamic suggestions don’t or won’t work.
 Generic tips may help a number of people so for some they may, but for many they are not appropriate.
 What it suggests is that strategies need to be broken down to offer a range of options to make career coaching more inclusive.
 So job seekers get confused when they see binary instructions of don’t/never/always etc. We have to start making room for “well…it depends.”